Martin del Rosario

-Del Rosario received his first award as an actor in 2011 from the film Dagim naming him as the Breakthrough Performance by An Actor by the Entertainment Press Society for his role as Jun.
+Del Rosario received his first award as an actor in 2011, for the Breakthrough Performance by An Actor category, by the Entertainment Press Society for his role as Jun in the film Dagim.
 He was also awarded, the same year, as the New Movie Actor of the Year by the Philippine Movie Press Club.
 In 2015, he won as Best Supporting Actor at the Gawad Urian Awards for his role as Gab in the 2014 Cinemalaya film, Dagitab.

 On September 2, 2014, after six years of being a talent of ABS-CBN under Star Magic, del Rosario signed an exclusive contract with GMA Network.
 Prior to this, del Rosario was already seen in most of GMA Network shows such as Rhodora X and Magpakailanman.

 Early and personal life

 Del Rosario was born on November 25, 1992, to Robert del Rosario, a landscape artist who had a small stint in show business in his early years, and Maria Teresa "Tet" Mangay, a company executive and the sister of character actress Ces Quesada.
 He finished his high school studies as salutatorian in Lourdes School of Quezon City.
 He took up BA Broadcast Communication at the University of the Philippines Diliman, and was a member of the Upsilon Sigma Phi fraternity.

 He is the middle child of three siblings with Kim being the eldest and Denise being the youngest.
 He is a nephew of broadcast journalist Connie Sison.